AiSanRa/annotations_ldak_gwf/README.md

 # Additional Notes

-The option of input as Chr:BP and output as rs_ID is not implemented.\\
+- The option of input as Chr:BP and output as rs_ID is not implemented.
-All of the patways must be filled for the workflow to be successful.\\
+- All of the patways must be filled for the workflow to be successful.
-It is important to have the folder <code> in the folder where the script is.\\
+- It is important to have the folder code in the folder where the script is.
-The workflow is created using the structure of the VCF and GTF files provided by Ensembl, so in case of using different ones the workflow might not work.\\
+- The workflow is created using the structure of the VCF and GTF files provided by Ensembl, so in case of using different ones the workflow might not work.
-The path to the VCF is to a folder that contains them all.
-However, the path in the configuration file to the GTF is to the file.\\
+- The path to the VCF is to a folder that contains them all.
+However, the path in the configuration file to the GTF is to the file.
-During the mapping of variants, the workflow will just recognise the ones in the format that is specified in the configuration file.
-If the input file contains a mix of both some will be discarded.\\
+- During the mapping of variants, the workflow will just recognise the ones in the format that is specified in the configuration file.
+If the input file contains a mix of both some will be discarded.
-It has to be noticed that during the mapping of variant_IDs with gene_IDs some of the SNPs wont be included if they are intergenic SNPs, as they do not pertain to any gene
+- It has to be noticed that during the mapping of variant_IDs with gene_IDs some of the SNPs wont be included if they are intergenic SNPs, as they do not pertain to any gene.

 # Acknowledgments